• two guests sitting in relaxation lounge

 Doreen Young

-Doreen’s interest in end-of-life care started when one of her best friends was terminal with cancer.
-It was an eye-opener to how much we avoid talking about death when it’s right in front of us.
-It was the lack of acknowledgment and the fear of confronting it that led her on her path.
-She received her Bachelor’s Degree in Psychology from Ft.
-Lewis College in Durango, Colorado and her End-of-Life Coaching Certificate from the Conscious Dying Institute in Boulder, Colorado, where she also completed her Death Doula training.
-She has volunteered with hospice and spent time with many clients, with the majority of her experience being with memory-care clients.
+She earned her Bachelor’s Degree in Psychology from Ft.
+Lewis College in Durango, Colorado, and received her End-of-Life Coaching Certificate from the Conscious Dying Institute in Boulder, Colorado, where she also completed her Death Doula training.
+She has volunteered with hospice and has spent meaningful time with numerous clients, most of whom have been in memory care.